rigoneri/syte/README.md

 There are a few steps in order to get Syte configured, but don't worry they are pretty easy.

 `Note` I recommend you branching your fork and not checking in sensitive settings to GitHub!
+`Warning` Do not place OAuth keys and tokens in a public repository.

 ### Base content changes